eliseaston/CV/README.md

 - Music (grade 8 piano, grade 4 drumkit.
 Currently attempting to learn the melodeon, much to the joy of my flatmates)
 - Knitting (I recently set up an Etsy store and even made an online sale.
 So if the coding doesn't work out at least I have a back-up)
-- Running (Saturday morning Park Run makes me feel better about Saturday morning brunch)
+- Running (Saturday morning parkrun makes me feel better about Saturday morning brunch)
 - Puns (Co-founder and alumni member of the weekly Formula Pun competition at CARE International)